tomkat-cr/tomkat-cr/README.md

 (*) The Generic CRUD Editor [GCE] is a React component to help develop back-office apps faster.
 By having a core Create-Read-Update-Delete code that can be parametrized & extended, there's no need to rewrite code for each table editor.
 I did before in other programming languages over the years, like Microsoft ASP in the early y20k.
 The intention is to transform it into an NPM package.

-The Backend can use DynamoDb or MongoDb as the persistent storage, and some software design patterns have been used (factory method, facade, iterator, template method, decorator).
+The Backend can use DynamoDb or MongoDb as the persistent storage, and some software design patterns have been used there (factory method, facade, iterator, template method, decorator).

-🔗 Link to the live [Demo](https://app.fynapp.com/)
+🔗 Link to the live [Demo](https://app-staging.fynapp.com)

+Credentials

+Usename: admin@example.com
+Password: Learning.by-Example

 <!--
 Credentials